sdellis/sdellis.github.io/about.md

 ## PROFESSIONAL EXPERIENCE
 <div class="section-content">
 ### User Interface Developer <br/>Princeton University Library, 2010 - Present
-* Designed and developed the [Rare Books and Special Collections website](http://rbsc.princeton.edu/) (Drupal 7).
+* Designed and developed the [Rare Books and Special Collections website](http://rbsc.princeton.edu/) (Drupal 7) aggregating curator blogs, collection strengths and topics, collections, exhibitions, research tools, and publications into a single site with “federated” search.
 * Enhanced Omeka's Scripto plugin and Scribe theme to create a ["DIY History-like" application](http://transcribe.princeton.edu/items/show/25) for the transcription of Western Americana resources for an undergraduate History class.
 * Played an integral part designing, organizing, and conducting Usability tests for all major Library websites, including our recently released [Discovery Interface](https://pulsearch.princeton.edu) (Blacklight).
 Tested for viability of new interface concepts, and to better understand the goals of our users.
 I have co-authored [an article](http://journal.code4lib.org/articles/7394) and [given talks](https://github.com/pulibrary/dlf2012-talk) on the process.
 * Responsible for developing an innovative interface for our [Finding Aids site](http://findingaids.princeton.edu/) (archives), which won both the [2013 SAA Coker Award](http://www2.archivists.org/governance/handbook/section12-coker) and the [2013 MARAC Finding Aid Award](https://blogs.princeton.edu/mudd/2013/04/princeton-wins-marac-finding-aid-award/).
-* Redesigned and developed the [Rare Books and Special Collections website](http://rbsc.princeton.edu/) in Drupal 7, aggregating curator blogs, collection strengths and topics, collections, exhibitions, research tools, and publications into a single site with "federated" search.
 * Responsible for the interface of the [Princeton University Digital Library](http://pudl.princeton.edu/), which includes modifications to the IA BookReader, and integration of Loris (IIIF Images) and OpenSeadragon for deep zoom. ([example](http://pudl.princeton.edu/viewer.php?obj=ms35t871w#page/18/mode/2up)).
 * Active in the [IIIF Software Developers Interest Group](http://iiif.io/community/groups/software/).
 Committer to [Mirador](https://github.com/IIIF/mirador), a IIIF Presentation Viewer, as well as [Viewdir web components](https://github.com/viewdir).
 * Created application for [turning METS records into IIIF Presentation API manifests](http://sdellis.com/tech/blogging/2015/06/10/spiiiffy.html) to allow users to browse our Digital Library resources with Mirador or the Universal Viewer. (under development, not in production)